Filipino cultural schools help bridge Filipino Americans and their heritage

 “I hope when she is older and wants to travel to the Philippines, she will go with knowledge, appreciation and understanding of where she is visiting,” Balajadia said.
 “Showing your kids where they come from, I think, will give them a good basis on anywhere they will go in life.”

 According to data from the U.S. Census Bureau, Filipino Americans are the second-largest group among Asian Americans.
-There are approximately 129,514 Filipinos living in New Jersey and 144,436 in New Jersey.
+There are approximately 129,514 Filipinos living in New Jersey and 144,436 in New York.

 Venessa Manzano, executive director of the Filipino School, said she started the program because there wasn’t one in the area.
 About 400 families have enrolled in the New York and New Jersey school in the last 10 years, Manzano said, noting that the programs are just a taste of what Philippine culture has to offer.